getrudech/CLANTIKITI/README.md

 For any comments,suggestions,feedback or inquiries, contact me via [gcherono15@gmail.com]

 ##License
-This project is licensed under the MIT Open Source license Copyright (c) 2021. []
+This project is licensed under the MIT Open Source license Copyright (c) 2021.
+[Getrude Cherono]